Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Related Work

-\subsection{Related work}
+We choose multilingual translation as test bed to investigate the impact of word-based knowledge transfer.
+Several experiments show the advantages of our approach: 1) Our re-parameterized embedding table exhibits enhanced multilingual capabilities, resulting in consistently improved alignment of word-level semantics across languages, encouraging word-level knowledge transfer beyond identical surface forms.
+2) Our method consistently outperforms the baseline by a substantial margin (up to 2.3 average BLEU points) for high- and low-resource MNMT, which empirically demonstrates the benefits of our re-parameterized embeddings.
+3) Our method scales: The extra training time and memory costs are small, while the inference time is exactly the same as benchmark systems.
+Moreover, we demonstrate our method adapts to massive language pairs and a large vocabulary.

+\section{Related Work}

-Some prior research also focuses on word-level knowledge transfer for downstream systems. \citet{gouws2015simple} show that by replacing some specific words with their cross-lingual equivalence counterparts, the downstream cross-lingual tagging task can easily benefit from its high-resource counterpart.
-Our method, to some extent, can be seen as a multilingual extension of this, where equivalence relationships are much more complex and mappings across multiple languages are involved.
+Prior work has demonstrated the importance of word-level knowledge transfer.
+For instance, \citet{gouws-sogaard-2015-simple} show that by replacing some specific words with their cross-lingual equivalent counterparts, a downstream cross-lingual part-of-speech tagging task can benefit from its high-resource counterpart.
+Using cross-lingual word embedding~\citep{sogaard-etal-2018-limitations,ruder2019survey} can be seen as an extension of this idea at the representation level.
+E.g., by fixing and applying pretrained embeddings to cross-lingual tasks.

-\citet{amrhein2020romanization} show that for transfer learning in bilingual NMT, the child and parent models should share a substantial part of the vocabulary.
+For transfer learning in bilingual NMT, \citet{amrhein-sennrich-2020-romanization} show that the child and parent models should share a substantial part of the vocabulary.
 For languages with different scripts, vocabulary overlap is minimal and transfer suffers.
-To alleviate this issue, they leverage a romanization tool, which maps characters in various scripts to Latin scripts, often based on pronunciation, to increase overlap.
+To alleviate this issue, they leverage a romanization tool, which maps characters in various scripts to Latin characters, often based on pronunciation, to increase overlap.
 However, romanization has some limitations because 1) romanization operates at the character level, sometimes including pronunciation features, and hence its benefits are mostly limited to named entities, and 2) the process of romanization is not always reversible.

-\citet{sun2021alternative} extend aforementioned knowledge sharing~\cite{amrhein2020romanization} in NMT to a multilingual setting.
-Besides romanized signals, they further introduce phonetic and transliterated signals to augment training data and unify writing systems.
+\citet{sun-etal-2022-alternative} extend surface-level characters normalization and apply it to multilingual translation.
+Besides romanization signals, they further introduce phonetic and transliterated signals to augment training data and unify writing systems.
 Their approach also shows the merits of larger vocabulary overlaps.
-However, the limitations we mentioned above still hold.
+However, the aforementioned limitations of romanization and transliteration still hold.

-Our method is more general and practical.
-Our graph-based transfer framework naturally adapts to multilingual scenarios, while avoiding the flaws in romanization- or pronunciation-based systems.